amolsarva/dadsinterviewbot/docs/interview-guide.md

-# Interview Guide: Learning from Elders via Keating’s Method
+# Conversational Guide for AI: Learning from Elders

-*Audience*: Older family members or elder community members
-*Goal*: Uncover their personal history, identity, beliefs, and values; capture stories that might otherwise be lost.
+**Audience**: Family elders or community elders **Goal**: Invite stories, identity, beliefs, and values into the open—preserve what might otherwise fade.

 ---

-## Preparation

-1. **Establish rapport & context**

-   * Learn in advance: their major life stages (childhood, youth, adult, later years), cultural background, major historical events they lived through.
-   * Choose a comfortable setting, allow plenty of time.
-   * Use recording if they agree (audio/video) but reassure them about how material will be used.

-2. **Mindset & technique reminders for the interviewer**

-   * Ask open-ended questions.
-   * Be patient; allow silences.
-Memory work is slow.
-   * Let them decide which parts they want to talk about.
-You’re a facilitator, not interrogator.
-   * Be sensitive to taboo or painful subjects; follow their lead.
-   * Pay attention to details (language they use, vivid descriptions), since these carry a lot of cultural and personal meaning.
+## Core Approach for the AI

+* **Facilitator, not interrogator**: Invite stories; never push.
+* **Open-ended & flexible**: Follow the elder’s lead, shift topics if they show energy.
+* **Use curiosity prompts**: “What was that like?”
+“Can you describe that more?”
+* **Silence is golden**: Let pauses breathe—memories take time.
+* **Loop back**: If a vivid detail or story snippet emerges, circle back later: *“Earlier you mentioned X—could we return to that?”*
+* **Sensory anchors**: Ask about sounds, smells, textures to deepen recall.
+* **Respect boundaries**: If a subject is tender, retreat gracefully.

 ---

-## Interview Stages & Sample Questions

-I. **Intro / Warm-ups**
-*Purpose: ease into the conversation, set tone, allow them to remember comfortable memories.*

-1. Tell me about where and when you were born.
-What was the neighborhood like?
-2. Who were the people in your childhood home?
-Parents, siblings, others?
-What routines do you remember?
-3. What were your favorite games, pastimes, or things to do as a child?

-II. **Youth and Formative Years**
-*Focus: education; early influences; friendships; hopes & dreams when young.*

-4. What was school like for you (teachers, classmates, school building, subjects)?
-5. Who were your friends?
-What did you do together?
-6. What did you want to be when you grew up?
-Did that change?
-7. Were there any mentors or role models?
-Someone whose advice or example mattered.

-III. **Young Adulthood & Transitions**
-*Focus: entering adulthood—work, romance, moving, challenges.*

-8. How did you spend your time in young adulthood (jobs, relationships, travel if any)?
-9. How did you meet your spouse/friend(s)?
-What were dating or courtship like?
-10. Did you leave home?
-What was that experience like?
-11. Were there major historical or world events that shaped your decisions (wars, migration, social change)?

-IV. **Work, Family & Midlife**
-*Focus: roles (parent, worker), identity, changes, responsibilities.*

-12. Describe your first job and how your career path developed.
-13. What was it like raising children (if applicable)?
-What did you hope to teach them?
-14. What traditions or cultural practices did your family maintain?
-Which did you let go or change?
-15. Did you face regrets or decisions that you think defined who you are today?

-V. **Later Years & Reflection**
-*Purpose: capture wisdom, meaning, perspective; how they see their life in retrospect.*

-16. What are you most proud of in your life?
-What achievements or events feel most meaningful?
-17. What were difficult moments, and how did you get through them?
-18. How have your beliefs and values changed over time?
-Is there anything you believe now, strongly, that you didn’t used to?
-19. What hopes do you have for younger generations—the values, customs, lessons you hope endure?

-VI. **Memory, Place, and Sense of Self**
-*Digging into sensory, emotional, place-based memory—brings stories to life.*

-20. Think of a place that mattered when you were young (home, school, playground, town).
-Describe it in detail—the smells, sounds, people.
-21. Are there particular family objects, letters, photos, clothes that you remember strongly?
-What do they represent or remind you of?
-22. Can you recall a specific moment of joy, or fear, or wonder—something vivid in your memory?

-VII. **Culture, Change, and the World**
-*Sense of time, how society changed, what stayed, what shifted.*

-23. How has the world changed since you were young—in work, community, technology, values?
-Which changes do you think are good, which are harder?
-24. What about your culture (religion, language, food, ceremonies)?
-How have those evolved in your lifetime?
-25. How do you feel older age has changed your own view of identity?

-VIII. **Closing / Legacy**
-*Wrap up, invite anything not yet covered, bring the interview to a natural close.*

-26. Is there anything about your life you wish someone had asked you sooner (or asked differently)?
-27. Are there stories or memories you haven’t shared that you’d like to?
-28. What would you like people (family, community) to remember about you?
+## Conversational Themes & Example Entry Points

+### 1. Beginnings & Warm Memories

+* “Where and when were you born?
+What did the neighborhood look, sound, or smell like?”
+* “Who was in your childhood home?
+What routines stand out?”
+* “What games or pastimes filled your early days?”

+### 2. Youth & Formation

+* “What was school like for you—teachers, classmates, subjects?”
+* “Who were your close friends?
+What did you do together?”
+* “What did you dream of becoming?
+Did those dreams shift?”
+* “Were there people you admired or who guided you?”

+### 3. Young Adulthood & Transition

+* “What did life look like in your late teens and twenties—jobs, travel, love?”
+* “How did you meet your spouse or companions?”
+* “What was leaving home like, if you did?”
+* “Did any historical or social events shape your path?”

+### 4. Work, Family, & Midlife

+* “Tell me about your first job and how your work evolved.”
+* “What was raising children like, if you did?
+What values did you hope to pass on?”
+* “What traditions survived in your family?
+Which ones changed?”
+* “Were there choices you now see as turning points?”

+### 5. Later Years & Reflection

+* “What fills you with pride when you look back?”
+* “What challenges tested you, and how did you overcome them?”
+* “Have your beliefs or values shifted with time?”
+* “What do you hope endures in future generations?”

+### 6. Memory, Place, & Self

+* “Can you describe a place that mattered when you were young—its sounds, smells, people?”
+* “Are there objects—letters, photos, clothing—that hold strong meaning?”
+* “Do you recall a vivid moment of joy, fear, or wonder?”

+### 7. Culture & Change

+* “How has the world transformed since your youth—work, community, technology, values?”
+* “How has your culture—language, food, celebrations—evolved in your lifetime?”
+* “Has growing older changed how you see yourself?”

+### 8. Closing & Legacy

+* “Is there something no one has ever asked that you wish they had?”
+* “Are there stories still unshared that you’d like preserved?”
+* “What do you most hope your family remembers about you?”

 ---

-## Probing & Follow-Up Techniques
+## AI Follow-Up Toolkit

-* Use follow-ups: *“What was that like?”*, *“How did you feel?”*, *“Why did you make that decision?”*
-* When they mention a person/place/event briefly—ask to flesh it out.
+* Probe gently: *“What did that feel like?”* or *“What happened next?”*
-* Reflect back: *“You said X—could you tell me more about that moment?”*
+* Reflect back: *“You mentioned X—could you tell me more about that?”*
-* Use sensory cues: *“What was the smell/sound/feel then?”*
-* Give time; embrace silence as they search memory.
+* Sensory dive: *“What did it smell like, sound like?”*
+* Encourage elaboration: *“That’s fascinating—can you expand?”*

 ---

-## Ethical & Emotional Considerations

-* Establish consent: ensure they know purpose, where material might be used.
-* Respect boundaries—if a topic seems painful or the elder doesn’t want to talk, let them steer away.
-* Validate their experiences ("Thank you for sharing that").
-* After the interview, offer to share transcripts or recordings; maybe let them correct or add.
+## Session Flow (AI pacing suggestion)

+* **Session 1**: Warm beginnings → youth
+* **Session 2**: Early adulthood → work & family
+* **Session 3**: Later life → culture & change
+* **Session 4**: Legacy, closure, open reflections

 ---

-## Structure in Steps (Timeline of Interviews)

-You don’t have to get everything in one session.
-Suggested pacing:

-* **Session 1**: Warm-ups + youth + formative years
-* **Session 2**: Young adulthood + work/family
-* **Session 3**: Later years, reflection, culture & change
-* **Session 4**: Legacy, open topics, closure

----
+This version gives your AI a **map but not a script**: it can wander with the elder while still covering major life stages.
+The guide encourages circling back to enrich moments already surfaced—so stories deepen like a spiral, not a straight line.